ArmReference/keyvault-vaults/README.md

 These templates are not meant for deployment, they simply build reference templates

-This template generates a reference for a KeyVault.
+This template generates a reference for a KeyVault

 ## Parameters